-We are offering up to \$10,000,000 of Class A Units and Class B Units.
+We are offering 6,45,161 Class A Units and 9,000 Class B Units.
 Each Class A Unit will consist of one share of our common stock and one warrant to purchase one half share of our common stock.
 The Class A Units will not be certificated and the shares of common stock and warrant part of such unit are immediately separable and will be issued separately in this offering.

-We are also offering to those purchasers, if any, whose purchase of Class A Units in this offering would otherwise result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% of our outstanding common stock immediately following the consummation of this offering, the opportunity, in lieu of purchasing Class A Units, to purchase Class B Units.
-Each Class B Unit will consist of one share of Series 2 Preferred, with a stated value of \$ per share and convertible into one of our common stock, at a conversion price of not less than % of the public offering price of the Units, and one warrant to purchase one half share of our common stock.
+We are also offering to those purchasers, if any, whose purchase of Class A Units in this offering would otherwise result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% of our outstanding common stock immediately following the consummation of this offering, the opportunity, in lieu of purchasing Class A Units, to purchase 9,000 Class B Units.
+Each Class B Unit will consist of one share of Series 2 Preferred, with a stated value of \$1,000 per share and convertible into shares of common stock, and warrants to purchase common stock in an aggregate amount equal to one-half of the number of shares of common stock into which the Series 2 Preferred are convertible.
+The shares of Series 2 Preferred do not generally having any voting rights but are convertible into shares of common stock.
 The Class B Units will not be certificated and the share of Series 2 Preferred and Warrants part of such unit are immediately separable and will be issued separately in this offering.